 You need a bike multi tool to tweak bolts and screws, but pick a small one since they’re quite heavy.
 I have one which has a special tool for fixing broken chains, but I have never used it.
 It is actually one of the only things that worries me, being stuck on a remote mountain with a broken chain.

-Bike gear is with a few exceptions often available within 100 km or so from wherever you are, so don’t worry too much if you realize you need another water bottle.
+Bike equipment is with a few exceptions often available within 100 km or so from wherever you are, so don’t worry too much if you realize you need another water bottle.